NAlexPear/savvy/class-slides/class-materials/week-3/module-5/webstore-hackathon.md

 $ git push origin master
 ```

-Share the site hosted live on Divshot as well as a link to your GitHub repository.
+Share the site hosted live on firebase as well as a link to your GitHub repository.

 1. To start, create an HTML document.
 Include jQuery and Bootstrap (or another css framework) if you'd like.
 2. Set up your HTML document such that there is a header, a nav bar, a content area, and a footer.